pruibobo/Analysis-on-Yelp-Reviews-Data/README.md

 ## Code Directions

-The `.Rmd` file is for knitting the summary file.
+The `.Rmd` file is for knitting the summary file

-The `yelp.ipynb`  is for data cleaning.
+The `yelp.ipynb`  is for data cleaning

-The `.R` file is for data analysis and plotting.
+The `.R` file is for data analysis and plotting

-All codes are stored in the `code` directory.
+All codes are stored in the `code` directory

-All the data are stored in the `data` directory.
+All the data are stored in the `data` directory

-All the plots and codes used to build shiny app are stored in the `shiny` directory.
+All the plots and codes used to build shiny app are stored in the `shiny` directory